mwittig/npm-license-crawler/README.md

 Dump Licenses
 =============

-t.b.d.

 This project is still in its infancy.

+Basically, Dump License is a wrapper around license-checker to analyze several modules (package.json files) as part of your software project.
+This way, it is possible to create a list of third party licenses for your software project in one go.
+File paths containing ".git" or "node_modules" are ignored at the stage where 'package.json' files are matched to provide the entry points to calling license-checker.

 Installation
 ------------